LSanten/MMS-Bubbles/Zettelkasten/MILIT-B.md

 Relative to Israel's size, it is the largest arms dealer.
 Spends 24 bln dollar / a year on military

 ![](../media/cleanshot_2023-11-28-at-07-53-33@2x.png)
 climate change is being talked about as a "security threat" to national security.
-Threat to operations of the military (see basis), or poor countries becoming a threat to rich countries due to conflict and migration - so migration needs to be controlled.
+Threat to operations of the military (sea bases), or poor countries becoming a threat to rich countries due to conflict and migration - so migration needs to be controlled.

 ![](../media/cleanshot_2023-11-28-at-07-55-44@2x.png)